FINISHING AND COATING MAGAZINE:

 NO |

-Ultrasonic bubbles are small and aggressive to shock contaminant from a surface.
-VCN bubbles are large and gentle to move fluid throughout a part. |
+Ultrasonic bubbles are small and aggressive, capable of shocking contaminants from a surface.
+VCN bubbles are large and gentle, moving fluid throughout a part. |

 Load Dependent |